Note

 Use Azure Monitor metrics explorer to view cost-related data for your Consumption plan function apps in a graphical format.

-1. In the Azure portal, navigate to your function app.
+In the Azure portal, go to your function app.

-2. In the left panel, scroll down to Monitoring and choose Metrics.
+In the left panel, scroll down to Monitoring and select Metrics.

-3. From Metric, choose Function Execution Count and Sum for Aggregation.
-This adds the sum of the execution counts during chosen period to the chart.
+From Metric, select Function Execution Count and Sum for Aggregation.
+This selection adds the sum of the execution counts during the chosen period to the chart.

 The resulting chart contains the totals for both execution metrics in the chosen time range, which in this case is two hours.

-As the number of execution units is so much greater than the execution count, the chart just shows execution units.
+Because the number of execution units is much greater than the execution count, the chart shows only execution units.

 This chart shows a total of 1.11 billion Function Execution Units consumed in a two-hour period, measured in MB-milliseconds.
-To convert to GB-seconds, divide by 1024000.
-In this example, the function app consumed 1110000000 / 1024000 = 1083.98 GB-seconds.
-You can take this value and multiply by the current price of execution time on the Functions pricing page, which gives you the cost of these two hours, assuming you've already used any free grants of execution time.
+To convert to GB-seconds, divide by 1,024,000.
+In this example, the function app consumed 1,110,000,000 / 1,024,000 = 1,083.98 GB-seconds.
+Multiply this value by the current price of execution time on the Functions pricing page, which gives you the cost of these two hours, assuming you already used any free grants of execution time.

 Function-level metrics

-Function execution units are a combination of execution time and your memory usage, which makes it a difficult metric for understanding memory usage.
 Memory data isn't a metric currently available through Azure Monitor.
-However, if you want to optimize the memory usage of your app, can use the performance counter data collected by Application Insights.
+However, if you want to model or optimize the memory usage of your app, you can use the performance counter data collected by Application Insights.

 If you haven't already done so, enable Application Insights in your function app.
 With this integration enabled, you can query this telemetry data in the portal.